 The political environment at the State level will have a significant effect on future finances.
 The state legislature sets the amount of revenue from aids and levies that Minnesota school districts will receive.
-Currently the general education basic allowance, from which the District receives the single largest state aid, is set at \$5,831 and it will increase to \$5,948 in the next fiscal year.
-This large increase will be offset by a decrease in secondary pupil weighting factor.
-The net effect is a 2% overall increase in the main funding formula for FY2016.
+Currently the general education basic allowance, from which the District receives the single largest state aid, is set at \$5,948 and it will increase to \$6,067 in the next fiscal year.
+This represents a 2% increase in the basic funding formula which is our largest single source of revenue.
+This plus the increase from student enrollment will be used to offset our contract settlements.